Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 '---------------------------------------------------------------------

-The next three TextBox Object declarations: Qty, UPrice, and Total will be assigned with the three TextBox object References on the Form Quantity, UnitPrice, and TotalPrice respectively.
+The next three TextBox object declarations—Qty, UPrice, and Total—will be linked to their corresponding TextBox controls on the Form: Quantity, UnitPrice, and TotalPrice, respectively.

 The Call Class_Init() statement calls the Subroutine Class_Init().

-The Class_Init() subroutine scans the Form for TextBox Objects, and when found their References are assigned to the three TextBox Control Instances with the names, Qty, UPrice, and Total we created in the Global declaration area.
+The Class_Init() subroutine scans the Form for TextBox Objects, and their References are assigned to the three TextBox Control Instances with the names, Qty, UPrice, and Total we created in the Global declaration area.

 Scan the Form to find the Quantity, UnitPrice, and TotalPrice TextBoxes.